|Stressor - Encroachment|

 Key Funding Strategies to Address Encroachment

 - Develop meaningful funding incentives for municipalities to adopt plans and bylaws which protect floodplains, river corridors, wetlands, lake and pond shorelands, and buffers.
+This would include seeking permanent funding to be provided to the Flood Resilient Communities Program.
+This program was created with the passage of Act 138 but no funding has been provided to date.

 - Ensure that state and federal grant programs encourage activities that lead to equilibrium and discourage further encroachment into river corridors, floodplains, lake buffers, and wetlands.